-The Company repaid debt securities with total nominal amount of EUR 625 million that were due in December 2021 using the proceeds from the corresponding loan receivable from CETIN.
 The Company continued servicing its debt through interest payments that have been paid to all bond holders, using funds from the interest received on the loan receivable from CETIN.
+There were no changes in the size and structure of the debt financing (the latest bond redemption occured in December 2021.